oppia/oppia-web-developer-docs/Instructions-for-making-PR-passes.md

 * Gauge the overall wellbeing of the community.
 * Know the current responsibilities of individuals.
 * Determine what dev workflow support the community requires.

-Therefore, it is recommended to perform this pass the week before the monthly meeting so that the points above can be reported to the group.
-See [rota](#core-maintainer-rota) below.

-## Cadence

-Cadence depends on the task and increases the investment in time:

-* Full Passes: Weekly
-* Approved PRs Passes: Daily

 ## Full Pass